mocaverse/partner-widget/oauth2.md

 ### 2. Check User Registration

-Check if a user id of your platform has been linked to Mocaverse.
+Check if the current user has linked your platform's user id.

 #### Request